Table of Contents

 These ideas include:

-You will get hands-on experience with these ideas by reading, modifying, debugging, designing, writing, and testing Python programs.
-Example programs will involve text manipulation, Python graphics, music, simple data analysis, and working with files.
+You will get hands-on experience with these ideas by reading, modifying, debugging, designing, writing, and testing Python programs in the lab sections.

-CS111 is required for students who wish to major or minor in computer science or elect more advanced courses in the field.
+CS111 is required for students who wish to major or minor in computer science, data science, or elect more advanced courses in the field.
 Consult Choosing an Introductory CS Course for more information.

 Prerequisite: None.
 No prior computer science background is expected.